Georgy Zhukov: Pre-war military exercises

 Russian historian Bobylev noted that the details of the exercises were reported differently by the various participants who published memoirs.
 He said that there were two exercises; one from 2 to 6 January 1941, for the North-West direction; another from 8 to 11 January, for the South-West direction.
 During the first, Western forces attacked Eastern forces on 15 July, but the Eastern forces counterattacked and, by 1 August, reached the original border.

-At the time, the Eastern forces had a numerical advantage: 51 infantry divisions against 41; 8,811 tanks against 3,512 – with the exception of anti-tank guns.
+At the time, the Eastern forces had a numerical advantage: 51 infantry divisions against 41; 8,811 tanks against 3,512—with the exception of anti-tank guns.
 Bobylev describes how by the end of the exercise, the Eastern forces did not manage to surround and destroy the Western forces.
 In their turn, the Western forces threatened to surround the Eastern forces.
 The same historian reported that the second game was won by the Easterners, meaning that on the whole, both games were won by the side commanded by Zhukov.
 However, he noted that the games had a serious disadvantage since they did not consider an initial attack by Western forces, but only an attack by Eastern forces from the initial border.

 According to Marshal Aleksandr Vasilevsky, the war-game defeat of Pavlov's Red Troops against Zhukov was not widely known.
-The victory of Zhukov's Red Troops was widely publicized, which created a popular illusion of easy success for a preemptive offensive.
+The victory of Zhukov's Blue Troops was widely publicized, which created a popular illusion of easy success for a preemptive offensive.
 On 1 February 1941, Zhukov became chief of the Red Army's General Staff.
 He was also elected a candidate member of the Central Committee of the Communist Party of the Soviet Union In February 1941, and was appointed a Deputy People's Commissar for Defence in March.